AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/SetMetaInformation.md

 AmlObjectsExtensions.SetMetaInformation Method (CAEXFileType, MetaInformation)
 ==============================================================================
-AutomationML 2.1 APIThis method is a short version of the setMetaInformation.
+This method is a short version of the setMetaInformation.
 Meta data with identical WriterID is replaced.

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)